-The guidelines are organized into 'General' and 'Additional' guidelines.
-'General' guidelines are expected to apply to most applications.
+The guidelines are organized into 'general' and 'additional' guidelines.
+Most 'general' guidelines are expected to apply to most applications.
 'Additional' guidelines will only apply to specific uses, areas, or circumstances.
-Please read the section headings carefully, then complete the section that applies to the use.
-If you have marked 'Not Applicable' or 'No' explain why in writing.
+Please read the section headings carefully and ensure that items marked 'Not Applicable' or 'No' are explained in writing.